laravel/docs/database-testing.md

 <a name="belongs-to-relationships"></a>
 ### Belongs To Relationships

 Now that we have explored how to build "has many" relationships using factories, let's explore the inverse of the relationship.
-The `for` method may be used to define the model that factory created models belong to.
-For example, we can create three `Post` model instances that belong to a single user:
+The `for` method may be used to define the parent model that factory created models belong to.
+For example, we can create three `App\Models\Post` model instances that belong to a single user:

     use App\Models\Post;
     use App\Models\User;